knative/docs/docs/eventing/sources/sinkbinding/_index.md

 event sink.
 Because of this, the application code does not need to interact directly with the Kubernetes API to locate the event destination.

+These environment variables as as follows:

+- `K_SINK` - The url of the resolved event consumer.
+- `K_CE_OVERRIDES` - A json object that specifies overrides to the outbound event.

 ## Configuring a `SinkBinding`

 A `SinkBinding` definition supports the following fields: